zh00g/gray_portfolio/README.md

 i've been meaning to create a site from scratch for myself for years -- this is me finally following through. this is built with Nextjs and Tailwind and deployed on Vercel. (much thanks to alix for introducing me to all of the above).

-If you would like to use any of the designs or code i've made and written, please let me know! :)
+if you would like to use any of the designs or code i've made and written, please let me know! :)

 ## upcoming